-- The protocol does not prevent using the diversifier d to produce "vanity" addresses that start with or contain meaningful strings when encoded in Bech32m (see § 5.6.4.1 'Unified Payment Addresses' on p.
-111).
-Users and writers of software that generates addresses should be aware that this provides weaker privacy properties than a randomly chosen diversifier, since a vanity address can obviously be distinguished, and might leak more information than intended as to who created it. - Address generators MAY encode information in the diversifier index that can be recovered by the recipient of a payment, given the diversifier key. - rivk is used both as a randomizer for Commit^{ivk}, and as a key for PRF^{expand} to derive dk and ovk.
-If dk and ovk are known to an adversary, then this reuse prevents proving that the use of Commit^{ivk} in this context is perfectly hiding.
-It is also not sufficient to model PRF^{expand} only as a PRF.
-In practice, we believe it would be extremely surprising if there were an exploitable interaction between scalar multiplication used in Commit^{ivk}, and BLAKE2b used to instantiate PRF^{expand}.
-It is possible, albeit somewhat inelegantly, to model this usage by a joint assumption on Pallas scalar multiplication and PRF^{expand}.
+- Diversifier indices SHOULD NOT be chosen at random.
+[ZIP-32] specifies their usage in the context of hierarchical deterministic wallets. - Address generators MAY encode information in the diversifier index that can be recovered by the recipient of a payment, given the diversifier key. - rivk is used both as a randomizer for Commitivk, and as a key for PRFexpand to derive dk and ovk.
+If dk and ovk are known to an adversary, then this reuse prevents proving that the use of Commitivk in this context is perfectly hiding.
+It is also not sufficient to model PRFexpand only as a PRF.
+In practice, we believe it would be extremely surprising if there were an exploitable interaction between scalar multiplication used in Commitivk, and BLAKE2b used to instantiate PRFexpand.
+It is possible, albeit somewhat inelegantly, to model this usage by a joint assumption on Pallas scalar multiplication and PRFexpand.

-- The uses of ToScalar^{Orchard} and ToBase^{Orchard} produce output that is uniform on \mathbb{F}{r_p} and \mathbb{F}{q_p} respectively when applied to random input, by a similar argument to that used in §4.2.2 'Sapling Key Components' on p.
-32. - The output of Commit^{ivk} is the x-coordinate of a Pallas curve point, which we then use as a KA^{Orchard} private key ivk for note encryption.
-The fact that ivk is non-uniform on \mathbb{F}{r_p} (since it can only take on roughly half of the possible values) is not expected to cause any security issue.
+- The uses of ToScalarOrchard and ToBaseOrchard produce output that is uniform on $\mathbb{F}{r_p}$ and $\mathbb{F}{q_p}$ respectively when applied to random input, by a similar argument to that used in §4.2.2 'Sapling Key Components' on p.
+32. - The output of Commitivk is the x-coordinate of a Pallas curve point, which we then use as a KAOrchard private key ivk for note encryption.
+The fact that ivk is non-uniform on $\mathbb{F}{r_p}$ (since it can only take on roughly half of the possible values) is not expected to cause any security issue.